Skip to content

 Grafana login screen

-1. Select the gear icon for settings to configure the Data Sources
+1. Select the gear icon to access Data Sources settings

-4. Enter http://localhost:9090 in the URL field, then select Save & Test.
-If you see the message "Data source is working" your connection is configured correctly Import dashboard
+4. Enter http://localhost:9090 in the URL field and click Save & Test.
+If "Data source is working" appears, your connection is configured correctly

-6. Finally, start your Polkadot node by running ./polkadot.
-You should now be able to monitor your node's performance such as the current block height, network traffic, and running tasks on the Grafana dashboard Live dashboard
+6. Start your Polkadot node by running ./polkadot.
+You should now be able to monitor node performance, block height, network traffic, and tasks tasks on the Grafana dashboard

 Install and Configure Alertmanager